jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Database Design/Storing a wide range of date+time-stamps of arbitrary precision in a 64-bit number.md

 The required date range implies we need to span a range [from about 6000 B.C.]([A brief guide to the history of the written word. – New Archaeology](http://www.newarchaeology.com/writing/)) till today (2022 A.D.), which we stretch by the mentioned *margin of a few 1000 years*, say 10,000 BC to 2200 AD (or wider).

-> While we don't see a pressing need to move the upper bound further into the future (even when we consider [SF novels]([Foundation series - Wikipedia](https://en.wikipedia.org/wiki/Foundation_series)) written at imaginary dates: those can g et pretty wild and are deemed of minimal interest. **Iff** we expand this date range further, it'll be into the past for history / archeology have surprised us before and we'ld be better prepared if we can encode those surprises easily.
+> While we don't see a pressing need to move the upper bound further into the future (even when we consider [SF novels]([Foundation series - Wikipedia](https://en.wikipedia.org/wiki/Foundation_series)) written at imaginary dates: those can get pretty wild and are deemed of minimal interest w.r.t. the dates *mentioned in those novels*: the SF novel itself will be written sometime before or during our lifetime, after all.
+> **Iff** we expand this date range further, it'll be into the past for history / archeology has surprised us before and we'ld be better prepared if we can encode those surprises easily.

 As 6000 BC to 2022 AD is already 8022 years, the next power-of-2 (8192) is deemed *too tight* and we thus intend to pick the next one: $2^{14} = 16384$ years.

 Will it then be useful to have 0 AD encoded at a bit boundary?